brokkr/poca/README.md

 setup.py is geared for install on POSIX environments.
 This means that the following assumptions are made as regards file placement:
- * An example configuration file 8'poca.xml') is put in the '/etc' directory.
+ * An example configuration file ('poca.xml') is put in the '/etc' directory.
    The file contains commented examples of subscriptions that should make it easy to add your own.
  * Running 'poca' on a fresh install (no configuration) will place a copy of